 Make your customer the hero

-AMA just released an article that says the average person encounters up to 10,000 marketing messages a day.
-Which is crazy. -- That’s equivalent to the number of times you blink in an average workday.
+AMA just released an article that says the average person encounters up to 10,000 marketing messages every 24 hours.
+That’s equivalent to the number of times you blink in an average workday.

 Fortunately, the human mind is great at adapting to overstimulation.
 We maintain our sanity by filtering out everything that isn’t immediately helpful to us.